Luis José de Orbegoso

+Biography

-Orbegoso was born in Chuquizongo, Huamachuco, on August 25, 1795.
-His parents were Justo de Orbegoso y Burutarán and Francisca Moncada-Galindo y Morales, 4th countess of Olmos.
+Orbegoso was born in Chuquizongo, Huamachuco, on August 25, 1795, into prominent families of Trujillo, North Peru.
+He was the son of Justo de Orbegoso y Burutarán and Francisca Moncada-Galindo y Morales, 4th Countess of Olmos.
+His father was an oidor of the Real Audiencia of Quito and later a mayor of Trujillo.
+His mother was a member of an ancient family established in Trujillo which obtained the title of Count of Olmos in 1690.
+Orbegoso was the heir of his mother although he never succeeded her because Peru was already an independent country at the time of her death.

+After receiving his early education privately at the family estate in Chuquizongo, Orbegoso studied Latin at the Seminary of San Carlos and San Marcelo, Trujillo, and logic, philosophy and mathematics at the Real Convictorio de San Carlos, where he obtained a bachelor's degree in 1812.
+Although initially he pursued an ecclesiastical career, he dedicated himself to the administration of the family estate after his father died in 1814.

+In 1815, Orbegoso initiated his military career as cadet of the Regiment of Cavalry Militia of Trujillo.
+In this regiment, he successively was ensign of the carabineer's company in 1815, lieutenant of the 7th Company in 1817, aide-de-camp in 1819 and captain in 1820.

+In 1816, he married his cousin Josefa Martínez de Pinillos Cacho, a niece of the 1st Count of Premio Real.
+The couple had fourteen children.

 Orbegoso was therefore the 5th count of Olmos.
 He participated with José de San Martín in the war for independence and in the war against Gran Colombia during the government of José de La Mar.
 After the collapse of Agustín Gamarra's first government, Orbegoso was elected president in 1833, winning over Pedro Pablo Bermúdez, whom Gamarra had preferred as his successor.
+Bermúdez subsequently launched an unsuccessful military revolt against Orbegoso.

 During his government, he suffered the enmity of Gamarra, who while in exile had supported Bermúdez in his eventual presidency.
-Orbegoso had also to deal with the young Felipe Santiago Salaverry, who overthrew him 1835.
+Orbegoso had also to deal with the young Felipe Santiago Salaverry, who overthrew him a 1835 military coup.
 Orbegoso, however, did not lose the support of southern Peru and, with the support of then President of Bolivia, Andrés de Santa Cruz, he regained his leadership throughout the country and executed Salaverry.
 In retribution to the support he received from Santa Cruz, he acceded to form the new Peru-Bolivian Confederacy.
 Santa Cruz assumed the "Supreme Protectorship" of the confederation and Orbegoso maintained only the presidency of the Republic of North Peru.

 After being defeated by Gamarra's efforts to regain power with the support of Chile, Orbegoso had to abandon the country, returning later and staying away from an active political life.
 He died in Trujillo in 1847.